Aiantis

-Aiantis (Αἰαντίς) was a phyle of ancient Attica with six demes, the deme with the greatest area was Aphidna.
+Aiantis (Αἰαντίς) was a phyle of ancient Attica with six demes: Aphidna, Marathon, Oenoe, Rhamnous, Tricorythus and Phalerum.
+It was named in honour of Ajax the Great.

 Marathon is located within the boundaries of this place.

 It is attested by Plutarch that fifty-two members of the tribe of Aiantis died from wounds sustained in the Battle of Plataea.

 The playwright Aeschylus came from deme Eleusis in Aiantis.
 His family were eupatrids.